GERMANY – Bremen (Bremen and Bremerhaven)

 World Heritage Sites:

 Town Hall and Roland on the Marketplace of Bremen.
-It is the seat of the President of the Senate and Mayor.
-It is one of the most important examples of Brick Gothic architecture in Europe and in 2004 was UNESCO listed.
+It is the seat of the President of the Senate and the Mayor.
+It is one of the most important examples of Brick Gothic architecture in Europe and was listed by UNESCO in 2004.

-It is on the market square in the historic city centre and directly in front of it is the statue of Roland.
-On the opposite side of that square there is the ancient guildhall, called Schütting, still today seat of the board of commerce.
-On the southeastern side of the square is the seat of Bremen state parliament, called the Bürgerschaft.
-East of both, town hall and parliament, Bremen Cathedral is located.
+It is on the market square in the historic city centre, and directly in front of it is the statue of Roland.
+On the opposite side of that square is the ancient guildhall, called Schütting, which is still today the seat of the board of commerce.
+On the southeastern side of the square is the seat of the Bremen state parliament, called the Bürgerschaft.
+East of both the town hall and the parliament, Bremen Cathedral is located.

-At about 1400, the town hall in Gothic style was decorated with 16 large sculptures, showing emperors and prince-electors, demonstrating Bremen’s claim of being an imperial city and was fortified.
-In 1545-50, an extension with three floors was built between the town hall and the archbishop’s palace.
-In 1909, the Stadthaus was dismantled in order to build the new town hall on its ground.
-In 1909–1913 received an extension about twice as large as the old building.
-It survived the air raids of World War II with little damage, though more than sixty percent of the city was destroyed.
-The Upper Hall is still Bremen’s most noble site for meetings.
+At about 1400, the town hall, in Gothic style, was decorated with 16 large sculptures depicting emperors and prince-electors, demonstrating Bremen’s claim to being an imperial city and its fortification.
+Between 1545 and 1550, an extension with three floors was built between the town hall and the archbishop’s palace.
+In 1909, the Stadthaus was dismantled to make way for the construction of the new town hall on its site.
+Between 1909 and 1913, it received an extension about twice as large as the old building.
+It survived the air raids of World War II with minor damage, though more than sixty percent of the city was destroyed.
+The Upper Hall remains Bremen’s most prestigious venue for meetings and events.
 The Golden Chamber (Güldenkammer).
-This small room, added to the upper hall in 1608, was redecorated in 1905 by Heinrich Vogeler in a is pure Art Nouveau.
+This small room, added to the upper hall in 1608, was redecorated in 1905 by Heinrich Vogeler in a pure Art Nouveau style.
 The Lower Hall is original with a stone floor, visible timber beams, and limewashed walls.
-The New Town Hall has a banquet hall, fireplace room and Gobelin room.
+The New Town Hall features a banquet hall, a fireplace room, and a Gobelin room.

 Image result for Town Hall bremen and Roland on the Marketplace of Bremen

-Bremen Hauptbahnhof (Central Train Station).
-Built from 1886 to 1891 and has been remodelled several times due to war damage and modernization.
+(Central Train Station).
+Built from 1886 to 1891, it has undergone several remodels due to war damage and modernization.
 The tracks are above a large mall with shops.

 Overseas Museum.